felangel/bloc/docs/fluttertodostutorial.md

   }

   @override
-  void dispose() {
+  void close() {
     todosSubscription.cancel();
-    super.dispose();
+    super.close();
   }
 }
 ```

 !> We create a `StreamSubscription` for the stream of `TodosStates` so that we can listen to the state changes in the `TodosBloc`.
-We override the bloc's dispose method and cancel the subscription so that we can clean up after the bloc is disposed.
+We override the bloc's close method and cancel the subscription so that we can clean up after the bloc is closed.

 ### Barrel File